Product-Led SEO Metrics and KPIs: A Guide to Programmable Growth

 Understanding Product-Led SEO

 Did you know that product-led companies are growing 30% faster year over year?
-This highlights the importance of understanding product-led SEO and how it drives programmable growth.
+This highlights the importance of understanding product-led SEO and how it drives what we call "programmable growth."
 Let's dive in!

 Product-Led SEO is a strategy where the product itself drives search engine optimization.
 Instead of relying solely on traditional marketing and sales tactics, the product's features, user experience, and data become key SEO drivers.
 It's about making your product inherently discoverable and valuable to users through search engines.